apps-for-linux/apps-for-linux.github.io/src/content/blog/laigter.md

 ---
 title: "Laigter"
+description: |
-summary: "Laigter is a tool that automatically generates maps for dynamic lighting effects in games"
+ "Laigter is a tool that automatically generates maps for dynamic lighting effects in games"
 date: 2024-10-25T23:03:00Z
 categories: ["Graphics"]
 authors: